Grand Central Dispatch: Design

 A task can be expressed either as a function or as a "block."
 Blocks are an extension to the syntax of C, C++, and Objective-C programming languages that encapsulate code and data into a single object in a way similar to a closure.
 GCD can still be used in environments where blocks are not available.

 Grand Central Dispatch still uses threads at the low level but abstracts them away from the programmer, who will not need to be concerned with as many details.
 Tasks in GCD are lightweight to create and queue; Apple states that 15 instructions are required to queue up a work unit in GCD, while creating a traditional thread could easily require several hundred instructions.

-A task in Grand Central Dispatch can be used either to create a work item that is placed in a queue or assign it to an event source.
-If a task is assigned to an event source, then a work unit is made from the block or function when the event triggers, and the work unit is placed in an appropriate queue.
-This is described by Apple as more efficient than creating a thread whose sole purpose is to wait on a single event triggering.

 Features

 The dispatch framework declares several data types and functions to create and manipulate them: